Skip to main content

 5. Disabled

-The unselected switch includes enabled, focus, hover, active, disabled, and pending states.
+The unselected switch includes enabled, focus, hover, active, and disabled states.

 Unselected

-The selected switch includes enabled, focus, hover, active, disabled, and pending states.
+The selected switch includes enabled, focus, hover, active, and disabled states.

 Selected